promachina/mle-data-pipeline-project/data-pipeline-project.md

 ## Questions:

 1. What are the steps you took to complete the project?
+- Copy-paste python templates from batch processing module and refactor for project task
+- Data upload
+- Spark job on GCP
+- Setup BigQuery

 2. What are the challenges you faced?
+I tried to set up a workflow orchestration with the managed Airflow service on GCP but ran into many issues during the deployement.

 3. What are the things you would do differently if you had more time?
+Set it as a DAG on Airflow.
 ## Submission:

 Please submit your solution as a link to a github repository.
 The repository should contain the scripts and a README.md file that is answering the questions above.

+1. upload green taxi trips to bucket
+2. transform with pyspark: revenue per day
+3. load into bigquery